Willie Anderson (rugby union, born 1967)

-Willie Anderson (born 17 September 1967 in Kirkcaldy, Scotland) is a former Scotland A international rugby union player for Glasgow Warriors, who played at the Tighthead Prop position.
+Willie Anderson (born 17 September 1967) is a former Scotland international rugby union player for Glasgow Warriors, who played at the Tighthead Prop position.

+Rugby Union career

+Amateur career

+Anderson started playing at amateur club Kirkcaldy RFC.

+Professional career

-Starting playing at amateur club Kirkcaldy RFC, when professionalism was introduced in Scotland, Anderson joined the Caledonia Reds side.
+When professionalism was introduced in Scotland, Anderson joined the Caledonia Reds side.
 No fewer than 9 Kirkcaldy players played in the Caledonia Reds team in the Heineken Cup of this era The Caledonia Reds won the first Scottish Inter-District Championship in the Scottish professional era in 1996–97 season.

-Unfortunately the SRU could not afford four district teams at this time.
+Unfortunately the Scottish Rugby Union (SRU) could not afford four district teams at this time.
 They disbanded Caledonia Reds and merged the district into that of the Glasgow Warriors, which was known then as Glasgow Caledonians.
 Anderson was one of the lucky players that was taken on by the Glasgow side in 1998.